gpolitis/firefox-multistream.markdown/firefox-multistream.markdown

 thing about this was that, in the test environment (LAN conditions), the problem appeared to be triggered only when goog-remb was signaled in the SDP.
 After some digging, it turned out that the problem had nothing to do with goog-remb.
-The real issue was that the Jitsi Videobridge was relayed RED to Firefox but the latter [doesn't currently support ulpfec/red](https://bugzilla.mozilla.org/show_bug.cgi?id=875922) so nothing made it through to the decoder.
+The real issue was that the Jitsi Videobridge was relaying RED to Firefox but the latter [doesn't currently support ulpfec/red](https://bugzilla.mozilla.org/show_bug.cgi?id=875922) so nothing made it through to the decoder.
 Signaling goog-remb probably tells Chrome to